• Skip to primary navigation

 ABS and Texas A&M are working on safety and integrity for Carbon Capture Systems onboard marine vessels and offshore facilities.
 This work is clarifying the impact of CO₂ on materials used in equipment, piping, storage, and valves.
 It includes a focus on the implications of impurities such as NOx, SOx, and H₂S.
 The focus is on onboard storage and offloading implications and the safety implications and risks.

-© 2016–2025 American Bureau of Shipping (ABS) - Laboratory for Ocean Innovation (LOI) Log in
+© 2016–2025 ABS - Laboratory for Ocean Innovation Log in

 Texas A&M Engineering Experiment Station Logo